pcardotatgit/check_observable_dispositions_in_CTR_from_an_observable_list/README.md

 Imagine that you have a Security Log file in your hand ( even very big ), collected from any security solution.
 And this file is a text file that contain any kind of activities that involved objects you want to monitor.
 Targets, Attackers... domains, mac adresses, IP addresses, URL, sha256...

-And now your question is :  Is there a malicious activity captured in this log file ?
+And now your question is :  Is there any malicious activities captured in this log file ?

-Is you are in this situation then these script are for you !
+If you are in this situation then these script are for you !

 We assume that you have at least an active SecureX tenant.
 And in addition to this you have as well an Cisco Secure EndPoint Environment ( AMP for Endpoint ).
 Plus a Cisco Secure Malware ( ThreatGrid ) subscription ( These two last one are not mandatory ).